-After the Dissolution, King Henry VIII used the place for a time as a hunting lodge.
-Later, in 1546, it was granted on a long-term lease to Sir Thomas Parry Senior.
-It was his main residence but, shortly before his death in 1560, he was given nearby Hamstead Marshall Park and his son built a fine new residence there.
+After the Dissolution, King Henry VIII is believed to have turned the estate into a deer park, but it was quickly granted on a long-term lease to Sir Thomas Parry Senior, one of Cromwell's commissioners helping to remove the monasteries.
+He later became Cofferer to Princess Elizabeth and then Controller of the Royal Household, when she became Queen.
+So he, unfortunately, spent much time away from his country estate.
+Shortly before his death in 1560, he was given nearby Hamstead Marshall Park as well, and his son built a fine new residence there.
 Welford was used as a Dower House for his mother.
 She is buried in the adjoining church of St. Gregory.

 Welford Park is a private residence.
 It is open to the public for booked tours only on a restricted number of days in the Summer.
 Its gardens and the famous Snowdrop Woods are however open to the public every Spring.
 A back view of the house can always be easily gained from the adjoining churchyard.